qiwei-li/data-structures/README.md

 * __BTree__

  This is my own implementation of the BTree data structure.
 The program will read a file that contains a series of integers that it will insert into the BTree, and then print the _breadth first traversal_ of the BTree.
+The program will take three command line parameters:
+    * filename,
+    * M (the number of children that internal nodes have),
+    * L (the number of integers each leaf node holds).

 * __timetest2__

+ _timetest3.cpp_ will compare the speed of different operations of searching, inserting, and deleting with the following data structures.
+    * Skip List
+    * BST
+    * AVL
+    * Splay
+    * BTree
+    * Separate Chaining Hash
+    * Quadratic Probing Hash
+    * Quadratic Probing Pointer Hash
+    * Binary Heap

 * __simulateCache__
 * __powerGrid__